5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
 > Applying root patches breaks the seal of the snapshot volume.
-Once the seal is broken, delta OTA updates are no longer available in System Updates.
-Therefore, each time a System Update is available, the full macOS Installer (12+ GB) will be downloaded – and after the update is installed, OCLP has to re-apply the root patches again.
+Once the seal is broken, incremental OTA updates are no longer available in System Updates.
+Therefore, each time a System Update is available, the full macOS Installer (approx 15 GB) will be downloaded – and after the update is installed, OCLP has to re-apply the root patches again.

 ## CPU Benchmark
 ![image](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/main/Pics/BigSur_Benchmark.png)</br>